dkarthe/webjeda-blog/_posts/2016-04-27-jekyll-speed.md

 ### 6. Lazy load css
 Loading a big css file in the header may result in a blank page for few seconds.
 In order to avoid this, we should load big files in the end and prioritize visible content.
 Css files like font awesome, web-fonts can be loaded at the end instead in the head tag.

-I have written a detailed tutorial on [Lazy loading css](/lazy-load-css/){:rel='nofollow'}{:target="_blank"} which can be used on any website.
+I have written a detailed tutorial on [How to lazy load css](/lazy-load-css/){:rel='nofollow'}{:target="_blank"} which can be used on any website.

-<div class="note"><h3>Info</h3><p>I use two css files.
-One is <code>critical.css</code> which only has important styles that are required in the beginning like page width, content width etc. This file loads immediately as I have declared it in the head tag.
-I have all other styles combined in a minified css file called <code>main.css</code> which is configured for lazy loading.</p></div>

 ### 7. Lazy load images using jQuery
 Jquery can be used to lazy load html, especially images.
 This method will prioritize above the fold content which is visible in the viewport.
 All the content below will be loaded only upon scrolling.
 You can also add effects like fade-in that makes it pretty!

-Here is a guide on [how to use jQuery lazy loading](http://www.appelsiini.net/projects/lazyload){:rel='nofollow'}{:target="_blank"}
+Here is a guide on [how to use jQuery lazy loading](http://www.appelsiini.net/projects/lazyload){:rel='nofollow'}{:target="_blank"}.
+And here is a [sample website](http://www.appelsiini.net/projects/lazyload/enabled_fadein.html){:rel='nofollow'}{:target="_blank"} which uses this feature.

+This feature comes in handy if your website has a lot of images or other similar content.
+This can be used on any type of media file.

 ### 8. Request only required font
 If you are using Google fonts, then load only the required font variation.
 If you want Open sans font for your paragraph text then do not select **Extra-Bold** or **Light** variations.
 All you need is **Regular** style.

 ![Jekyll speed optimization by tweaking google font loading](/images/jekyll-speed-optimization-google-font-optimization.jpg){: .full}

 Google actually has a scale on the right side showing page load variation on selecting more variations of the font.
+More types you select heavier the font css becomes which in turn increases the page load time.

 ### 9. Adsense Script in Jekyll
-If you are using multiple blocks of ads on your website then avoid repeatedly using the script tag.
+If you are using multiple blocks of ads on your website then avoid repeatedly using the Adsense script tag.
 You just have to declare the below script tag once.
-You can use any number of ads (but, Google suggests a maximum of 3 ads/page)
+You can use any number of ads (but, Google suggests a maximum of 3 ads/page).

 {% highlight html %}
 <!--   Adsense Script  -->